 - A crossover with Judge Dredd had Scarecrow using his fear gas on Judge Death.
 It seems Death is afraid of plushies.

-- This summer's Captain America/Thor centric Marvel Crisis Crossover Fear Itself looks to be one of these.
+- The Captain America/Thor-centric Marvel Crisis Crossover Fear Itself is one of these.
 The main plot involves Red Skull find the hammer of and resurrecting the spirit of the long dead of the Norse fear god.
 In the first issue as soon as Odin becomes aware of this he immediately tells Thor and the rest of Asgardians to pack their bags because they're leaving earth while they're still alive.
 Also, solicitations for tie-ins seem to indicate that there will be a lot of stories featuring the heroes of the Marvel universe facing their deepest fears head on.

 - In ElfQuest's Trial of Head, Hand and Heart arc, the Trial of Heart involves Savah mind-probing Cutter and Rayek to learn their deepest fears, and then setting challenges to see whether they can overcome them.
 The twist is that Cutter's challenge turns out to be Rayek's as well.